cccbr/runningatower/content/docs/healthsafety/_index.md

 There is advice on the [Eccclesiatical Insurance Group website](https://www.ecclesiastical.com/documents/bell-ringing.pdf), however this is not written by the ***[CCCBR](../glossary/#cccbr)***.
 A summary of this, as printed in the Ringing World,

 {{<hint info>}}
-Advice from Ecclesiastical Insurance
 If you leave your bells up at the end of ringing then Ecclesiastical Insurance has some guidance on things you might want to consider.
 - Who might have access to the bells whilst they are up?
 This might include members of the PCC, clock-winders, telecom aerial maintenance people, visitors on tower tours …
 - Are these people aware of the hazards?
 The PCC might be well-trained on what to look out for and safe paths through the belfry, but other visitors may not.